ga-wdi-boston/git-basics-practice/README.md

      alt="learn_git_branching remote tab"
      src="https://cloud.githubusercontent.com/assets/388761/15299518/c0362988-1b72-11e6-92fb-d33d1053a964.png">

-Each level in Learn Git Branching will explain the concepts you are expected to use to solve the level.
-Think of these as instructions, and do not skip them!
+Each level in Learn Git Branching will explain the concepts that you are expected to use to solve the level.
+Think of these as instructions and don't skip them!

 <img width="400"
      alt="learn_git_branching instructions for level 1"
      src="https://cloud.githubusercontent.com/assets/388761/15299755/bf8f3b90-1b73-11e6-9325-cbbac378b46f.png">

-You'll have an interactive shell to complete each challenge, as well as help buttons which display your goal and a visualization of what the end goal should look like.
+You'll have an interactive shell to complete each challenge, help buttons that display the goal, and a visualization of what the end goal should look like.

 <img width="400"
      alt="learn_git_branching interface"
      src="https://cloud.githubusercontent.com/assets/388761/15299932/5b266254-1b74-11e6-930f-659a8583c111.png">

 This will take longer.
-If you spend more than an hour on this, please let an instructor know.
+If you spend more than an hour on this, then please let a consultant know.
 Some of the [Atlassian Git Tutorials](https://www.atlassian.com/git/tutorials/using-branches) may be good references if you get stuck.

 ## Optional Bonus